 These are birds we have observed in and near our home in Madison County, Indiana.
 Most have been found in the city of Anderson along the banks of Killbuck Creek and White River, or in Shadyside Park, including the wetlands and the Shadyside Lakes.
 For a detailed, annotated map of the area see map and directions.

-This edition marks the seventeenth anniversary of our first edition, back in August of 1999.
-In the intervening years, we have produced more than 180 editions and estimate there have been about 6000 original photos published in that time.
+For more than 17 years, since August of 1999 we have brought you pictures of the beautiful birds we have seen.
+Over these years, we have produced more than 180 editions and estimate there have been about 6000 original photos published.
 It has been great fun for us, and we hope that you, our readers, have enjoyed seeing the birds and hearing their stories.